N.C.'s top jurist to deliver Elon Law Commencement address

 Supreme Court of North Carolina Chief Justice Mark Martin will deliver Elon Law’s Commencement address in December as the university graduates its first class enrolled in a 2.5-year program defined by an emphasis on experiential learning and practical training.

 Commencement takes place Saturday, Dec.
-16, at 11 a.m. on Elon University’s main campus.
-Additional details of the event will be shared later this summer once finalized.
+16, at 11 a.m. inside Elon University’s Alumni Gym.

 Martin, the state’s 28th chief justice and the only active jurist on the North Carolina Supreme Court whose legal career includes service on the state’s Court of Appeals and Superior Court, has authored hundreds of appellate decisions and participated in thousands of fully briefed and argued cases during his two decades on the appellate courts.